microsoft/nni/docs/QuickStart.md

 Note: If you want to see the full implementation, please refer to [examples/trials/mnist/mnist_before.py](../examples/trials/mnist/mnist_before.py)

-The above code can only try one set of parameters at a time, if we want to tune learning rate, we need to manually tune the hyperparameters and start the trial again and again.
+The above code can only try one set of parameters at a time, if we want to tune learning rate, we need to manually modify the hyperparameter and start the trial again and again.

 NNI is born for helping user do the tuning jobs, the NNI working process is presented below: